zarkivy/Lan1keA.github.io/hugo/content/post/build_run_embeded_linux_vm.md

 - https://stackoverflow.com/questions/41885015/what-exactly-does-linux-kernels-make-defconfig-do
 - https://www.linuxjournal.com/content/kbuild-linux-kernel-build-system

-总的来说，The Linux Kernel Build System has four main components:
+总的来说，the Linux Kernel Build System has four main components:

 - Config symbols: compilation options that can be used to compile code conditionally in source files and to decide which objects to include in a kernel image or its modules.
 - Kconfig files: define each config symbol and its attributes, such as its type, description and dependencies.
 Programs that generate an option menu tree (for example, `make menuconfig`) read the menu entries from these files.